graeter-group/colbuilder/docs/examples/example2/Readme.md

   ./example2.sh
 - `config_human-D.yaml` and `config_human-T.yaml`
   → config files for colbuilder that produce a triplehelix with the respective crosslinks.
+- `config_mix.yaml`
+  → config files for mixing the two triplehelices accordning to the specification in the file.
 ## Output Files

 - `collagen_fibril_homo_sapiens.pdb`